0-8-8-0

 The lack of leading and trailing wheels to assist the tracking and stability of the locomotive means that the 0-8-8-0 type is not suited to high speeds.
-The vast majority were used as very heavy switchers (generally for hump yard work), transfer locomotives for hauling cuts of cars between rail yards, or pushers for assistance on grades.
+The vast majority were used as very heavy switcher locomotives (generally for hump yard work), transfer switchers for hauling cuts of cars between rail yards, or pusher engines for assistance on grades.

 Most locomotives of this arrangement were built and served in North America, but there were exceptions.
-The Bavarian State Railways (K.Bay.St.B) built a total of 25 0-8-8-0T tank locomotives of class Gt 2x4/4 between 1913 and 1923, classified after unification of Germany's railway systems as class BR96.
-These worked trains over heavily graded stretches of line, mostly as bankers (US: pushers) and were the largest locomotives in Europe when introduced.
+The Bavarian State Railways (K.Bay.St.B) built a total of 25 0-8-8-0T tank locomotives of class Gt 2×4/4 between 1913 and 1923, classified after unification of Germany's railway systems as class 96.
+These worked trains over heavily graded stretches of line, mostly as bankers (US: helpers/pushers) and were the largest locomotives in Europe when introduced.

 Popular culture

-Used in Lionel O gauge only in Erie and Pennsylvania road names.
+O gauge models of Erie class L-1 Camelback locomotives been made by both MTH Electric Trains and Sunset Models.